JonLiuFYI/JonLiuFYI.github.io/_projects/2020-05-12-old-projects.md

 ## shutengu — space shooter game
 *Dec 2012 ­– Jan 2013*

 shutengu was a space shooter-style game with a lot of bullets and few enemies.
-A partner and I made it as part of a final assignment for a high school computer science class.
+A friend and I made it as part of a final assignment for a high school computer science class.

 It's written in a mix of C and C++.
 We used SDL to make graphics, audio, and input handling portable across operating systems.